gustambolopez/htmlium/README.md

 # Htmlium

-**Htmlium** is a lightweight, fast html superset that makes your html **dynamic without any build tools**.
+**Htmlium** is a lightweight, fast html superset, fully configurable that makes your html **dynamic without any build tools**.
 You can create reusable components using yaml and interpolate data easily.
 Perfect if you just want plain html but with powerful features.

 ---